taeefnajib/Car-Listing-ELT-Analytics/README.md

 ### 7. Create Dashboard in Superset

 1. Log in to Superset using your admin credentials
-2. Go to Data → Databases and add your Snowflake connection
+2. Go to Data → Databases and add your PostgreSQL connection
-3. Create new datasets from your transformed tables
+3. Create new datasets from your analytics table
 4. Create charts using these datasets
 5. Combine charts into a dashboard